joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

   //etc.
 ```

 Overall, like the rest of your code, think about the future when looking back on your work.
-What typing
+Make it neat,
-style do you think works best?
+legible, and easy for you and others to review for later use.

 #### Data Types
 Although there are MANY different types of data types , you won't be using every single one